Descanonge/fronts-toolbox/doc/dev-guide.rst

 .. note::

-    No all mappers need to contain an implementation for every possible type.
+    Not all mappers need to contain an implementation for every possible type.
-    The mapper will give appropriate an message error if a input type is unsupported, or if the needed library is not installed.
+    The mapper will give appropriate an message error if an input type is unsupported, or if the needed library is not installed.